HOME STUDENTS PUBLICATIONS TEACHING SERVICE CV EMAIL

 Biography

 After a full-year sabbatical at Carnegie Mellon University working with Professor Jonathan Aldrich, Alex created the Wyvern Programming Language - a novel general-purpose language designed from the ground up with security and usability as its primary goals.
 This produced numerous publications including work on type-specific languages and decidable typing for type members.
-Alex is currently working on modern module system designs based on capabilities, combinations of abstract and algebraic effects, and programming language design for fully verified and secure software.

 Impact

 Alex's ownership type system research directly influenced how the Rust programming language implements its ownership and lifetime system - one of Rust's defining features for memory safety.
 The well-known "The Performance of Open Source Applications" book cites his research that revolutionised performance evaluations in Talos and similar systems.
-The CUE configuration language, used widely within Alibaba's cloud, based its module system on Wyvern's design.

 Research Funding